fffranklin/parallel-web-crawler/README.md

 ### Implementing Crawler Output

 Now, it's time to fill in `src/main/java/com/udacity/webcrawler/json/CrawlResultWriter.java`.
-This should feel similar to the last step, but this time you are writing to a file (or a `Writer`) instead of reading.
-Just like for the `ConfigurationLoader`, you should use a `ObjectMapper` from the Jackson library, but this time call the `ObjectMapper#writeValue` method.
+This should feel similar to the last step, but this time I was writing to a file (or a `Writer`) instead of reading.
+Just like for the `ConfigurationLoader`, I used a `ObjectMapper` from the Jackson library, but this time calling the `ObjectMapper#writeValue` method.

-Once you are done, make sure the tests pass:
+After I done, I makeed sure the tests pass:

 ```
 mvn test -Dtest=CrawlResultWriterTest